-- How much fuel are you using?
-A fairly common area of chemicals to report at asphalt facilities are the PAC, or polycyclic aromatic compounds, which can normally be found in fuels like on or off-road diesel or gasoline.
+How much fuel are you using?
+A fairly common area of chemicals to report at asphalt facilities is the PAC, or polycyclic aromatic compounds, which can normally be found in fuels like on or off-road diesel or gasoline.
 Like lead, these also have a lower threshold of 100 pounds.
-You need to go through your fuel records, and determine the amount of fuel you've been using, and figure out the levels of PACs in the fuel you've been using.
-This can be tricky, and there's several ways you can go about finding that data such as asking vendors or reviewing your SDS.
+You need to go through your fuel records and determine the amount of fuel you've been using, and figure out the levels of PACs in the fuel you've been using.
+This can be tricky, and there are several ways you can go about finding that data such as asking vendors or reviewing your SDS.

 You're probably thinking I don't know what these chemicals are, but I don't have any on-site.
 Unfortunately, you're probably wrong about that.
 The USEPA maintains a List of Lists of the chemicals you have to report on.
 Just be warned, this is a list of the chemicals, not materials, so you might review the list and think well I don't use any lead, so I don't have to report.
 That's wrong, and you need to review the chemicals in your materials.